GuweiZhang/CEE-paper/README.md

 | `mean_temp` | Daily mean temperature |
 | `rain_mm` | Daily precipitation in mm |

-This script adapts Hanling's supplied model to a file-based interface.
+This script provides a file-based implementation of the two-stage precipitation-mortality model used in the study.
 Stage 1 fits site-specific quasi-Poisson distributed lag models with lag days 0-14, temperature adjustment, calendar-time splines and day of week.
 Stage 2 pools cumulative associations by region and precipitation category using REML random-effects meta-analysis.

 The target rainfall category is coded as 1, no/light rainfall below 10 mm as 0, and other categories as missing.
 Missing calendar dates remain explicit missing rows; mortality values are never filled with zeros.
 Fits that fail or produce warnings are recorded.
 Regions with one usable site retain the site estimate without a heterogeneity estimate.

-The public wrapper adds input checks, calendar handling and regional pooling around the supplied model specification.
-It has not been refitted using the restricted study mortality records.
-Reproducing the published estimates and eligible-site counts requires the study inputs and eligibility rules.
-The `available_target_days` output is a diagnostic, not the published exposure-day count.
+The script includes input checks, calendar handling, site-level model fitting and regional pooling.
+Because the restricted study mortality records are not publicly distributed, the epidemiological model cannot be refitted from this repository alone.
+Reproducing the reported estimates and eligible-site counts requires the study inputs and eligibility rules.
+The `available_target_days` output is a diagnostic, not the reported exposure-day count.
 Site-level outputs should remain in the authorized data environment.

 ## Recreate processed figure inputs